Occupational Therapy Assistant

 ** Underlined courses may be taken prior to admission into the program

 The certified occupational therapy assistant collaborates with the supervising occupational therapist to provide the use of occupations (everyday life activities) with individuals and/or groups across the life span.
 These occupations include ADLS (activities of daily living), IADLS (instrumental activities of daily living), education, work, rest, sleep, play, and social participation.
 Occupational therapy assistants provide services that will promote health, well-being, participation and engagement in occupation throughout one’s lifespan.
 Occupational therapy assistants apply a holistic approach and recognize the significance of the mind, body and spirit as they focus on areas of physical, cognitive, psychosocial and sensory impairment.
 The occupational therapy assistant may be employed in a variety of traditional and emerging practice areas.
-These practice settings may include but are not limited to: hospitals, skilled nursing facilities, out-patient facilities, schools, community based health agencies, behavioral health programs, and home health agencies.
+These settings may include but are not limited to hospitals, skilled nursing facilities, out-patient clinics, schools, community-based centers, behavioral health programs and home health agencies.

 Recommended Course Sequence